Ktmi/NSF-Reports/doc/Milestone#2.md

 Due to problems with my understanding of how vue works, I was unable to display a message indicating the response the server sent after completing the upload.

+# Validating the System

+To check that the system worked as intended, I created a network using mininet, then applied metadata to it.
+Modifying the latitude and longitude of switches allowed to visualize changes while testing.

+During system validation, I discovered that the function used for updating the persistent representation of the metadata had a flaw in it, which would result in the metadata not updating.
+This is caused by the method not properly passing the proper parameters to the event listener, causing an exception.
+I did not fix this issue, as its wasn't a core concern of the project.

 # Guides